Sho Tsuboi: Super Formula

-After five seasons at Cerumo-INGING, Tsuboi moved to Vantelin Team TOM'S in 2024 to replace his former Super GT co-driver Miyata.
-Tsuboi won his first driver title championship, with 3 race wins and 7 podiums to his name as he beats both Tadasuke Makino and former champion Tomoki Nojiri.
-Tsuboi stays with TOM'S for 2025 and he would race under the no. 1 car.
+After five seasons at Cerumo-INGING, Tsuboi moved to Vantelin Team TOM'S in 2024 to replace his former Super GT co-driver Ritomo Miyata.
+Tsuboi won his first Super Formula driver's championship, with three race wins and seven podiums to his name as he beat both Tadasuke Makino and former champion Tomoki Nojiri.

+Tsuboi stayed with TOM'S for 2025 and raced under the No. 1 car as the defending champion.
+He finished as the championship runner-up with two race wins and three podium finishes.

 Formula One

-In August 2025, Tsuboi will drive a Formula One car for the first time at the Fuji Speedway with the Haas F1 Team, driving the Haas VF-23 as part of the Testing of Previous Cars (TPC) programme.
+In August 2025, Tsuboi would drive a Formula One car for the first time at the Fuji Speedway with the Haas F1 Team, driving the Haas VF-23 as part of the Testing of Previous Cars (TPC) programme.

+Personal life

+Tsuboi is the husband of 2024 Kyojo Cup champion Aimi Saito.